madox2/react-tagcloud/README.md

 ### Styles

-Default class names are `tag-cloud` for wrapping container, and `tag-cloud-tag` for particular tag.
+Default class names are `tag-cloud` for the wrapping container, and `tag-cloud-tag` for a particular tag.
-Styles passed to `<TagCloud />` props will be applied to wrapping container.
+Styles passed to `<TagCloud />` props will be applied to the wrapping container.

 ### Renderer